releaseworks/academy-code-examples/learn-amazon-eks/createfargate.md

 Next we will need to set up the Application Load Balancer configuration to allow your applications to be accessible over the internet.

-Create an IAM OIDC providor and associate it with your clust:
+Create an IAM OIDC providor and associate it with your cluster:
 ```
 eksctl utils associate-iam-oidc-provider \
     --region eu-west-1 \